cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 >These were "Maxwells Equations of Software!"
 This is the whole world of programming in a few lines that I can put my hand over.

 <sup>Note: the [Maxwell equations](https://www.youtube.com/watch?v=DSRLvkP0vmg)
-are four extremely elegant equations from which everything there is to know about the electro-magnetic field can be derived.</sup>
+are four extremely elegant equations from which everything there is to know about the electromagnetic field can be derived.</sup>

-Lisp has this property that Lisp code is equal to Lisp data.
+Lisp has this the elegant property that Lisp code is equal to Lisp data.
 This makes it easy to do meta-programming: writing programs that write programs or reason about programs (on a meta-level).

-So what it Lisp?
+So what does Lisp look like?

 ## Lisp